 Chinese New Year is not only celebrated in China, here in the United States, in many cities, Chinese Americans and people from all backgrounds join in on the celebration.
 Gong Xi Fa Ca! is the traditional Chinese New Year greeting, which means “wishing you prosperity” in Mandarin.

-Surrogate Alternatives is very happy to be apart of such a wonderful life changing event and we are excited for all the couples who’s lives will change next year as they welcome their “Year of the Dragon” babies!
+Surrogate Alternatives is very happy to be a part of such a wonderful life changing event and we are excited for all the couples who’s lives will change next year as they welcome their “Year of the Dragon” babies!